saiyamvora13/vesabooks/replit.md

 ## System Architecture

 ### UI/UX Decisions
 The application features a minimalist design with a soft white and purple color palette, supporting light/dark modes and a mobile-first approach.
 The storybook viewer provides a 3D flipbook experience on desktop and a single-page view with swipe gestures on mobile.
 User authentication supports traditional email/password and Replit Auth.
 A personal library manages created storybooks, and the homepage hero section dynamically showcases generated storybook covers.
-The flipbook viewer dynamically adapts container dimensions based on storybook orientation (portrait/landscape/square).
+The flipbook viewer dynamically adapts container dimensions based on storybook orientation using binary detection: images with aspect ratio ≥ 1.0 are landscape, otherwise portrait.

 **Accessibility & Contrast**: All UI components maintain proper color contrast in both light and dark modes.
 Dialog/Sheet close buttons explicitly use `text-gray-900 dark:text-gray-100` to ensure visibility on all backgrounds.
 Button variants (outline, ghost) include explicit `text-foreground` color classes to prevent white-on-white or invisible icon issues.